Alexander Spotswood: War of Jenkins' Ear and death

 In October 1739, due to the constant attacks on the English merchant navy by Spanish naval ships, Britain declared war on Spain.
 The conflict would go down in history as the war of Jenkins' Ear, named after an English captain whose ear was cut off by the Spaniards.
 Spotswood, who had not lost interest in military affairs, proposed to the general command of London that he personally recruit a regiment of volunteers to be employed in South America.
 Having obtained approval, he was appointed major general and quartermaster of the troops stationed in America, crowning thus with a promotion his military career.
 He was to be the leader and the organiser of a military expedition against the Spanish stronghold of Cartagena de Indias, in present-day Colombia.

 At the beginning of the following May, Spotswood travelled to Annapolis, Maryland, to consult with the local governors, wait there for the arrival of his troops and later to set sail with them.
 But in Annapolis he was taken ill, and his death came quickly, on June 7, 1740, at the age of sixty-four.
 The expedition to Cartagena was postponed for a year, when the British forces placed the city under siege, but were utterly defeated.

 Spotswood's body was probably buried in Annapolis, but it is possible that it was brought back home to his Temple Farm property near Yorktown and buried near the York River.
 In any case, the memory of Spotswood, and in particular of his government, lasted in Williamsburg for a long time to come.

+Family

+On 11 March 1724/1725 at St Marylebone Parish Church, London, Spotswood married Anne Butler Brayne and had four children by her: